The art of flowers in portrait photography

-How I use the gorgeous natural backdrop of Spring flowers in a children or teen photoshoot
+How I use the gorgeous natural backdrop of flowers in a children or teen photoshoot

 Anyone who knows my photography knows that I love to shoot outdoors.
 And, while light and weather conditions make the photoshoot technically more challenging, nothing compares to the backdrop provided by nature.
 They will also know that I particularly love to a conduct a children or teen photoshoot outside, creating playful and sometimes dreamlike photographs.